 Grab my plans for this beautiful bench for your entry, the end of your bed, or even a living room.

-Want to know how to build an upholstered bench?
+Want to know how to Build a Modern Farmhouse Bench or Coffee Table?
 You’ve come to the right place.
 This pretty bench looks like something you’d find at your favorite home stores, but will save you hundreds of dollars.
 AND at 49″ x 19″, it’s perfectly scaled for your king or queen bed.
-I built this bench for the end of my bed, but after having this in my Dining Room and Entry, I have to say, it’d really work in any room.
+I built this bench for the end of my bed, but after having this in my Living Room, I have to say, it’d really work as a coffee table too.
 In fact, I may have to build 2 smaller versions for my currently boring entry.

 This build was completely inspired by those chunky legs.
 Those beautiful table legs were given to me by Osborne Wood Products.
 Gorgeous, right?
 They were actually designed with Ana White for this great coffee table build from Shanty 2 Chic.
 If it wasn’t for my daredevil boys, I would have built that coffee table.
 But coffee tables have been banned from our living room until the boys grow out of the jumping off of everything stage.
 So 20 years or so, right? 😉